lijin0222/ev-pavement-impact/als-fitting-shifting/README.md

-To quantitatively capture the underlying patterns, the ALS of single axles and tandem axles are fitted using known distribution types.
+To quantitatively capture the underlying patterns, the axle load spectra (ALS) of single axles and tandem axles are fitted using known distribution types.